geraldyong/OpenAI_Privacy/README.md

    ```
 3. Check that the container is up.
    ```
-   docker ps -a | grep singlish
+   docker ps -a | grep privacy
    ```

 ## Example prompt inputs